ImperaLuna/veridion_product_deduplication_challenge/README.md

   2. Using a Nested Dictionary Format
 * Example: `[{"source": "power_rating", "data": {"qualitative": false ..."}}]`.
-* Downside: More complex structure
+* Downside: More complex structure.

 * Results: After testing the second approach, we only managed to reduce the file size by 0.17% (14,580 bytes), from 7.97 MB to 7.96 MB.